P. C. Wren: Family

 Among the mysteries of Wren's life is the confirmed identity of his first wife.
 His stepson Alan Graham-Smith was told only that both she and a young daughter "Boodle" died at some date after 1905.

-There is a record of the marriage of Percy Wren son of John Wickins Wren and Alice Lucie Shovelier daughter of Crispin Shovelier on 23 Dec 1899 at St James, Hatcham, London.
+There is a record of the marriage of Percy Wren son of John Wickins (sic) Wren and Alice Lucie Shovelier daughter of Crispin Shovelier on 23 Dec 1899 at St James, Hatcham, London.
 Alice Lucille Shovelier was baptised 18 Mar 1870 the daughter of Crispin Shovelier and Lucy Maria Parker.
 Alice Lucille Wren died at Poona, India 26 Sep 1914 and was buried 27 Sep 1914.
 Their daughter Estelle Lenore Wren was born at Greenwich in early 1901.
-She died at Basford in 1910.
+She died at Basford, Nottingham in 1910.

 Wren reportedly dedicated an early edition (no date known) of The Snake and the Sword to "my wife Alice Lucille Wren".
 Another of his early novels, Driftwood Spars, published in 1915, contained a dedication: "To the memory of my beloved wife."

 Isabel was his second wife.
 She had previously been married to Cyril Graham-Smith, a civil engineer employed in the Indian educational service at Poona.
 In 1927, Graham-Smith filed for divorce, with Wren named as co-respondent.
 The divorce was granted, and a letter by Isabel to Ronald Colman (who played Beau Geste in the silent film) in 1929 on behalf of her "seriously ill" husband suggests that she and Wren had married at least as early as 1928 (actual date 3 December 1927).
 "Isobel" was the heroine of Beau Geste.

 Wren died in 1941, and was buried in the graveyard of Holy Trinity Church, Amberley, Gloucestershire.

 At his death, Wren was survived by his son Percival Rupert Christopher Wren, born in Karachi in 1904.
 Percival Wren reportedly did not have a close relationship with his father, and the two ceased to have any contact after the son went to live in the United States during the 1920s.
 Wren adopted Isabel's son from her first marriage, Richard Alan Graham-Smith, as his own.
 After many years teaching, Graham-Smith, known to most people simply as Alan, retired to Devon, where he lived in the South Hams coastal village of Torcross until his death on 31 December 2006 at the age of 96.
 Graham-Smith ended up becoming the sole administrator of Wren's estate for many years and possibly the last living person to have any personal acquaintance with Wren.
 He insisted that Wren had indeed served in the French Foreign Legion, and was quick to contradict those who said otherwise.